ambab-infotech/slidingcart/README.md

 # Ambab SlidingCart

-This extension enables the system to replace the minicart into slidingcart.
-It takes your mini cart to the next level with responsive design and conversion oriented features.
-Optimize user experience by allowing cart summary review in one glace, without leaving the product page.
-The result?
-Improved conversion as the customer goes directly to checkout; no need to visit the shopping cart page!
+Sliding Cart extension for Magento 2 enhances mini cart to the next level with responsive design and conversion oriented features.
+Improves user experience by allowing cart summary review in one glace, without leaving the product page.
+No need to visit the shopping cart page!
+Most of the cart features are implemented in the Sliding Cart extension.

+Customers can use coupon code in Sliding Cart to test and find out the grand total after being discounted.
+Customers can apply, then cancel the coupon codes right from the sliding cart easily.
+This feature helps customers to view the summery without leaving the current page.
+Customers can also add / update qty, delete the product from the sliding cart itself.

 # Features

+ - Easily preview your cart summary.

+ - Designed to improve conversions.

-- Sliding cart with more details
+ - Update Mini cart in layout & effect with Modern responsive design.

-- Apply & remove coupon.
+ - Apply coupon code from the Mini cart.

-- View total summary.
+ - Enable/ Disable the extension.

-- Easy to modify the products in the cart.
+ - Allow/ Disallow auto-opening the quick cart.

-- Removes sliding cart from cart & checkout page.
+ - Allow/ Disallow showing coupon codes.

+ - Allow/ Disallow showing Order summary.

+ - Cart title can be edited from backend.

+ - Order summary title can be edited from backend.

+ - Easily customize a design from admin options.

-- 100% open source
+ - 100% open source.

-- Easy to install
+ - Easy to install.

 # Installation/Uninstallation [Versions supported: 2.3.x onwards]